CS-433/ml-project-2-roc-stars/README.md

 This is a classification problem.

-The project is done under the supervision Dr. Lina Dietker at the Experimentelle Psychopathologie und Psychotherapie laboratory at the University of Zurich.
+The project is done under the supervision of Dr. Lina Dietker at the Experimentelle Psychopathologie und Psychotherapie laboratory at the University of Zurich.

 ## Code structure
 The project consists of the following files:
-- `data_cleansing`: generates the cleaned data set `final_data.csv`.
+- `data_cleaning.py`: generates the cleaned dataset `final_data.csv`.
 - `helper.py` : contains helper functions.
 - `methods.py` : contains the tuning as well as performance assessment of each methods except for multilayer perceptron.
 - `neural_networks.py` : contains the tuning as well as performance assessment of multilayer perceptron.